The Sports Betting vertical had it all.

 Affiliate networks providing sports betting offers:

 Also, if you’ve got a Zeropark account, we’ve got you covered.
-We have recently partnered up with the industry’s finest networks and direct advertisers to bring you top offers and affiliate programs.
-To top things off, each of them provides you an exclusive deal, if you run their offers with Zeropark’s traffic.
+We have recently partnered up with the industry’s finest networks and direct advertisers to bring you top offers and affiliate programs, as well as trackers, spy tools or landing page builders.
+To top things off, each of them provides you an exclusive deal!

-So if you’re ready to explore and make some extra profit, simply click on the Offers tab in your account dashboard to see available offers.
+So if you’re ready to explore and make some extra profit, simply click on the Deals tab in your account dashboard to see available offers.
 Remember to check it regularly as we’ll be expanding the list of providers and updating their offers.
-See some of the Offer Wall opportunities below.
+See some of the Offer Wall (Deals tab) opportunities below.

 Once we established that sports betting is vertical to run right now, gathered insights as to what’s currently trending and learned where to get sports betting offers from, let’s think what type of traffic would be best for your affiliate campaign.